 - 27.1.
-The Quality Assurance and Compliance Manager will have oversight and will closely monitor all aspects of the procedure to ensure compliance, consistency, and fairness. - 27.2.
-The Quality Assurance and Compliance Manager will liaise with the Student Union and School in order to share areas of learning in order to improve the student experience.
+The Head of Appeals, Conduct, and Complaints will have oversight and will closely monitor all aspects of the procedure to ensure compliance, consistency, and fairness. - 27.2.
+The Head of Appeals, Conduct, and Complaints will liaise with the Student Union and School to share areas of learning to improve the student experience.